IOTPaySDK/IOTPay-PHP/README.md

    }
 }
 ```
-## Securepage
+## About Securefield

-A Iframe will be embedded in your web page which allow you to input creditcard info.
+A Iframe will be embedded in merchant web page which allow your customers to input creditcard info.

 1 Include following code in your web page.